Parliamentary.ai

 Description

-The Charity Trustees (Time Off for Duties) Bill modifies the Employment Rights Act 1996.
-Specifically, it adds a new clause to Section 50, extending the existing "right to time off for public duties" to include charity trustees.
-The definition of "charity trustee" will be consistent with definitions already in place within the Charities Act 2011 and the Charities and Trustees Investment Act 2005.
-The bill applies to England, Wales, and Scotland and will come into effect six months after parliamentary passage.
+The bill inserts a new clause (aa) into Section 50 of the Employment Rights Act 1996.
+This clause extends the existing "right to time off for public duties" to include charity trustees.
+The definition of "charity trustee" will be drawn from the Charities Act 2011 and the Charities and Trustees Investment Act 2005.
+The bill applies to England, Wales, and Scotland and will come into force six months after it is passed.

 Government Spending